The Ultimate Year-End Accounting Checklist: How To Close The Books At The End Of The Fiscal Year

-If there are any discrepancies, talk to your accountant to get everything squared away before you close the books.
+If there are any discrepancies, talk to your accountant to get everything squared away before closing the books.

 Step 13: Verify Employee Information

-Go over all current and past employee and contractor information for the year and verify that the information you have on file is 100% correct.
-It might be worth even sending an email to your team to check if there have been changes.
-Employee contact information must be correct in order to send out W-2s and 1099s before tax season, which is right around the corner.
+Go over all current and past employee and contractor information for the year and verify that the information you have on file is 100% accurate.
+It might be worth sending an email to your team to check if there have been changes.
+Employee contact information must be correct in order to send out W-2s and 1099s before tax season.

 Step 14: Count Your Inventory

 Next, you’ll need to do a final inventory count.
-Do this count on the day you close your books (for many businesses this will be December 31st).
-Small businesses are expected to record their inventory at the beginning and end of each year as these totals are used on several tax forms.
+Do this count on the day you close your books (for many businesses, this will be December 31).
+Small businesses are expected to record their inventory at the beginning and end of each year, as these totals are used on several tax forms.

 Step 15: Run Reports